The History of the Thalidomide Tragedy

 The role of Frances Kelsey and the FDA: Thalidomide in the United States

-How the Thalidomide tragedy changed our handling of medical products in Germany
+How the findings related to Thalidomide changed our handling of medications in Germany

 What was Thalidomide and what was it used for?

-Thalidomide was a sleep aid and sedative sold in many countries around the world.
-In Germany, the drug was sold between 1957 and 1961 under the name of “Contergan” and other names.
+Thalidomide was a sleep aid and sedative sold in many countries worldwide.
+In Germany, the drug was sold between 1957 and 1961 under the name “Contergan” and other brands.
 The medication was also taken by women for morning sickness during pregnancy because doctors found Thalidomide to have a positive effect.
 However, Grünenthal itself did not promote taking the medication for morning sickness.

 The fate of the Thalidomide babies and subsequent court proceedings in Germany are still known today as the “Thalidomide scandal”.